Character class (Dungeons & Dragons): Paragon paths and epic destinies

-The optional prestige classes from earlier editions have instead been replaced by paragon paths and epic destinies as methods of character customization.
+The optional prestige classes from earlier editions were replaced by paragon paths and epic destinies as methods of character customization.
 Each character may choose a paragon path upon reaching the paragon tier at level 11 and an epic destiny upon reaching the epic tier at level 21.

 Paragon paths are often (though not always) class-specific, and some have additional prerequisites.
 Other paragon paths are restricted to members of a certain race or are associated with a nation or faction in a campaign setting.
 Paragon paths generally expand on a character's existing abilities.
 For example, fighter paragon paths improve a character's toughness, resilience, or damage with melee weapons.

 Epic destinies generally have looser prerequisites than paragon paths; many are available to multiple classes, and some, such as Demigod and Eternal Seeker, have 21st level as their only prerequisite.
 Each epic destiny includes at least one way in which a character can establish a legacy and at least one way in which a character can retire.
 Most epic destinies provide fewer benefits than paragon paths, but the benefits that they provide are far more powerful.
 A common feature of an epic destiny is to allow characters to (usually once per day) return to life or otherwise continue to function after dying.

 Unlike prestige classes, a character may only take a single paragon path and a single epic destiny, and path and destiny advancement is in addition to class advancement rather than being in lieu of it.

-Dungeons & Dragons 5th edition
+D&D 5th edition

 Classes in the 5th edition are mechanically and thematically similar to the versions in the 3rd edition.
 Classes gain new abilities as they reach each level, allowing them to combat stronger monsters and more difficult perilous situations, but unlike 4th edition, lower-level opponents remain threatening as power levels do not scale in tandem.

-Classes

 There are 12 classes included in the 5th edition Player's Handbook (2014).
-The first new character class, the Artificer, for the 5th edition was introduced in Eberron: Rising from the Last War (2019), and included in Tasha's Cauldron of Everything (2020).
+The campaign setting book Eberron: Rising from the Last War (2019) introduced the Artificer as a new class for the edition; it was later revised in the sourcebook Tasha's Cauldron of Everything (2020).
+The Player's Handbook (2024), as part of the 2024 revision to the 5th Edition ruleset, updates all preexisting classes from the Player's Handbook (2014); it also includes revised versions of some subclasses.
+In light of the 2024 changes, Player's Handbook (2024) lead designer Jeremy Crawford suggested that "players familiar with the rules should start their campaigns at 3rd level so they have access to both core class abilities and subclass abilities" from the start.